JMWebDevelopment/videoplace/readme.txt

 = Pulled Out Videos =
 VideoPlace features great support for displaying your videos.
 Simply place the YouTube, Vimeo or other embedded video link into the post and VideoPlace puts it in all of the necessary places to give your videos the treatment they deserve.

+= Custom Screenshots =
+Want to put up a custom photo over top of your video when the page loads?
+You can do that now in VideoPlace.
+Simply add a featured image to you post.
+Then the image will show up over top of the video.
+When the reader clicks on the photo, the video will appear and start playing.

 = Menu =
 VideoPlace supports one main menu displayed under the header that you can customize.